 Of classes have 19 students or fewer

-- Stanford follows the quarter system calendar.
+- Stanford follows a quarter system calendar.
 Each quarter is 10 weeks long and students are typically enrolled in classes for three quarters: autumn, winter, spring.
 With three sets of classes each year, the quarter system allows students to take up to 50% more courses during their time in college than would be possible on the semester system.

 - Approximately 25% of our students pursue interdisciplinary programs such as Human Biology, Earth Systems, International Relations, Comparative Studies in Race and Ethnicity, and Urban Studies.